divyareddy2027/CODTECH-task-2/README.md

 Duration : December 20 to january 20

-Mentor : Neel santhosh kumar
+Mentor : Neela santhosh kumar

 Overview Of The Project